kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 allocation for future requests from either extended resource, or DRA resource claim.

-Note that another node in the same cluster has installed device plugin, which has advertised 'nvidia.com/gpu: 2' in its `Node`'s Capacity.
+Note that another node in the same cluster has installed device plugin, which may have advertised e.g. 'nvidia.com/gpu: 2' in its `Node`'s Capacity.
 The same `Deployment` can possibly be scheduled and run on this node too.

 ```yaml